 Absolutely.

-If, at any point, you have any questions about your subscription… you can call up my Monument Trend Advisory customer care team and let them know.
+If at any point you have any questions about your subscription… you can call up my Monument Trend Advisory customer care team and let them know.

 You can reach them at XXXXXXXXXXXX

-They're standing by 9 a.m.–8 p.m.
+They're standing by 9 a.m. to 8 p.m.
 Eastern Time to answer any questions you may have and help you out.
 Just keep in mind they aren't able to offer any personalized financial advice.

 Question #8: How long will it take to receive everything we've discussed?